sergiocarlosmorales/carlschilz-1/content/posts/unable-to-use-make-in-mac.md

 ```
 I confirmed there was no 'Software Update' pending, so I hit a wall.

-I tried a couple times uninstalling the CLI tools and installing again, but ended up in the same place.
+I tried a couple of times uninstalling the CLI tools and installing again, but ended up in the same place.
 ```shell
 % sudo rm -rf /Library/Developer/CommandLineTools
 Password: